ganglio/observe/readme.md

 # Observe

-Observe is a super-simple Onbserver implementation in Typescript.
+Observe is a super-simple Observer implementation in Typescript.
 It's not meant to be used in production or anywhere near production and it's just a Spaß.

 ## Features